Book of Judges: Themes and genre

-The book is as intriguing for the themes it leaves out as for what it includes: the Ark of the Covenant, which is given so much importance in the stories of Moses and Joshua, is almost entirely missing, (Note: The ark of the covenant is mentioned in passing in .) cooperation between the various tribes is limited, and there is no mention of a central shrine for worship and only limited reference to a High Priest of Israel (the office to which Aaron was appointed at the end of the Exodus story).
+Scholars have found the book intriguing for what is conspicuously absent: the Ark of the Covenant—given so much importance in the stories of Moses and Joshua—is almost entirely missing; (Note: The ark of the covenant is mentioned in passing in .) cooperation between the various tribes is limited; there is no mention of a central shrine for worship; and there is only limited reference to a High Priest of Israel—the office to which Aaron was appointed at the end of the Exodus story.
 (Note: Phinehas the son of Eleazar, the son of Aaron is mentioned in passing in .)

 Although Judges probably had a monarchist redaction (see above), the book contains passages and themes that represent anti-monarchist views.
 One of the major themes of the book is Yahweh's sovereignty and the importance of being loyal to Him and His laws above all other gods and sovereigns.
 Indeed, the authority of the judges comes not through prominent dynasties nor through elections or appointments, but rather through the Spirit of God.

 Anti-monarchist theology is most apparent toward the end of the Gideon cycle in which the Israelites beg Gideon to create a dynastic monarchy over them and Gideon refuses.
 The rest of Gideon's lifetime saw peace in the land, but after Gideon's death, his son Abimelech ruled Shechem as a Machiavellian tyrant guilty for much bloodshed (see chapters 8 and 9).
 However, the last few chapters of Judges (specifically, the stories of Samson, Micah, and Gibeah) highlight the violence and anarchy of decentralized rule.